Menu

 FAQ

-Q. Can I add custom insoles or orthotic supports to my walking shoes?
+Q. Can I add custom insoles or orthotic supports to walking shoes?

-A. Most men’s walking shoes should accommodate standard orthotic supports, but you may want to test the shoe’s natural support structure before adding them.
-Many walking shoes have removable insoles that can be replaced with memory foam inserts or another improved padding.
+A. Most men’s walking shoes should accommodate standard orthotic supports, but you might want to test the shoe’s natural support structure before adding them.
+Many walking shoes have removable insoles that can be replaced with memory foam inserts or other improved padding.

 Q. Do walking shoes have reflective material to improve safety?

-A. Some men’s walking shoes incorporate special reflective badges to improve visibility at dusk or night.
-However, you may need to add these features yourself after purchase if you plan on walking during the evening or early morning hours.
+A. Some men’s walking shoes incorporate special reflective badges or stripes to improve visibility in low light.
+However, you might need to add these features yourself if you plan on walking during the evening or early morning hours.

-Q. How long should quality men’s walking shoes last?
+Q. How long do quality men’s walking shoes last?

-A. There are many factors to consider when gauging the lifespan of an athletic or hiking shoe, but typically, men’s walking shoes should last 500 miles or approximately three years before losing structural integrity.
-Frequent walkers on rough terrain may need to replace their walking shoes more often or purchase several pairs and wear them in cycles.
+A. There are many factors to consider when gauging the lifespan of an athletic shoe, but typically, men’s walking shoes should last 500 miles or approximately three years before losing structural integrity.
+Frequent walkers on rough terrain might need to replace their walking shoes more often or purchase several pairs and alternate them.